Clough Global Opportunities Fund (GLO) to Issue Monthly Dividend of $0.05 on April 30th

-Clough Global Opportunities Fund (NYSEAMERICAN:GLO – Get Free Report) announced a monthly dividend on Friday, April 5th, NASDAQ reports.
-Investors of record on Friday, April 19th will be paid a dividend of 0.048 per share by the investment management company on Tuesday, April 30th.
-This represents a $0.58 annualized dividend and a yield of 11.64%.
-The ex-dividend date is Thursday, April 18th.
+Clough Global Opportunities Fund (NYSEAMERICAN:GLO – Get Free Report) declared a monthly dividend on Friday, April 5th, NASDAQ reports.
+Stockholders of record on Friday, April 19th will be paid a dividend of 0.048 per share by the investment management company on Tuesday, April 30th.
+This represents a $0.58 dividend on an annualized basis and a dividend yield of 11.64%.
+The ex-dividend date of this dividend is Thursday, April 18th.

-Clough Global Opportunities Fund has decreased its dividend by an average of 18.6% per year over the last three years.
+Clough Global Opportunities Fund has decreased its dividend by an average of 18.6% annually over the last three years.

-A number of hedge funds have recently modified their holdings of GLO.
-Bank of Montreal Can purchased a new position in shares of Clough Global Opportunities Fund in the 1st quarter valued at $507,000.
-NewEdge Advisors LLC grew its position in Clough Global Opportunities Fund by 34.5% during the 1st quarter.
-NewEdge Advisors LLC now owns 44,951 shares of the investment management company’s stock worth $423,000 after purchasing an additional 11,540 shares during the last quarter.
-Centaurus Financial Inc. grew its position in Clough Global Opportunities Fund by 96.3% during the 1st quarter.
-Centaurus Financial Inc. now owns 259,182 shares of the investment management company’s stock worth $2,439,000 after purchasing an additional 127,121 shares during the last quarter.
-Guggenheim Capital LLC grew its position in Clough Global Opportunities Fund by 10.2% during the 1st quarter.
-Guggenheim Capital LLC now owns 203,063 shares of the investment management company’s stock worth $1,911,000 after purchasing an additional 18,726 shares during the last quarter.
-Finally, LPL Financial LLC grew its position in Clough Global Opportunities Fund by 9.9% during the 2nd quarter.
-LPL Financial LLC now owns 14,833 shares of the investment management company’s stock worth $109,000 after purchasing an additional 1,333 shares during the last quarter.
+Several large investors have recently modified their holdings of the business.
+Morgan Stanley lifted its stake in Clough Global Opportunities Fund by 12.8% during the third quarter.
+Morgan Stanley now owns 4,195,837 shares of the investment management company’s stock worth $18,588,000 after purchasing an additional 477,746 shares during the last quarter.
+Centaurus Financial Inc. lifted its position in Clough Global Opportunities Fund by 96.3% in the 1st quarter.
+Centaurus Financial Inc. now owns 259,182 shares of the investment management company’s stock valued at $2,439,000 after purchasing an additional 127,121 shares during the last quarter.
+Guggenheim Capital LLC lifted its position in Clough Global Opportunities Fund by 10.2% in the 1st quarter.
+Guggenheim Capital LLC now owns 203,063 shares of the investment management company’s stock valued at $1,911,000 after purchasing an additional 18,726 shares during the last quarter.
+JPMorgan Chase & Co. grew its position in Clough Global Opportunities Fund by 310.4% in the 1st quarter.
+JPMorgan Chase & Co. now owns 103,537 shares of the investment management company’s stock worth $506,000 after purchasing an additional 78,311 shares during the last quarter.
+Finally, B. Riley Wealth Advisors Inc. increased its stake in shares of Clough Global Opportunities Fund by 35.1% in the fourth quarter.
+B. Riley Wealth Advisors Inc. now owns 69,588 shares of the investment management company’s stock valued at $353,000 after purchasing an additional 18,062 shares during the period.

 Clough Global Opportunities Fund Company Profile